Disk space refers to the maximum amount of data that can be stored on a given disk drive, USB, or other data storage space devices.

 To access the data, a tiny arm with a read/write head moves back and forth across the platters, accessing the data as it passes.

-HDDs are a very popular type of storage device because they’re relatively inexpensive and they offer a large amount of hard disk space.
+HDDs are a very popular type of storage device because they’re relatively inexpensive and they offer more disk space.

 However, they are also slower than other types of storage devices and they’re more vulnerable to damage from physical shocks.